ActianCorp/zeenea-platform-docs/docs/zeenea-filters.md

 ### ~ (comparison to a pattern)

-The operator "~" checks if the criteria match with a pattern passed as the second operand.
+The operator ` ~ ` checks if the criteria match with a pattern passed as the second operand.
 If the second operand is a string, the pattern is interpreted as a simple pattern.

-* the star "*" represents any sequence of characters, possibly an empty sequence.
+* the asterisk ` * ` represents any sequence of characters, possibly an empty sequence.
-* question mark " ? represents one and only one character.
+* a question mark ` ? ` represents one and only one character.
-* "\*" represents a star.
+* `\*` represents an asterisk.
-* "\? represents a question mark.
+* `\?` represents a question mark.
-* "\\" represents a backslash.
+* `\\` represents a backslash.
 If the second operand is a regular expression, then the pattern is interpreted with all the richness of regular expressions.

 #### Example with a simple pattern